Groote Kerk, Cape Town: Background

 At first the colonists, landing beginning in 1652 at the Cape of Good Hope, relied on a lay preacher (sieketrooster, Dutch for "comforter of the ill") named Willem Wylant.
 He regularly preached in the Fort, taught children, and evangelized to natives.
-The first communion was held on May 12, 1652, by a visiting pastor, the Rev. Johannes Backerus, while the first baptism was held on August 24, 1653.
+The first communion was held on 12 May 1652 by a visiting pastor, the Rev. Johannes Backerus, while the first baptism was held on 24 August 1653.
 Other sieketroosters who served the community were Pieter van der Stael, Ernestus Back, and Jan Joris Graaf.

 Early pastors

 The small congregation longed for its own preacher, until the Lord's Seventeen of the Dutch East India Company in Amsterdam decided to send the first full-time pastor to the Cape.
-He was Joan van Arckel, who landed at Table Bay on August 18, 1665.
+He was Joan van Arckel, who landed at Table Bay on 18 August 1665.
 During his tenure, he used a wooden church that was supplied in December of that same year with a stone gable and floor.
-In 1672, services began to be held in "De Kat" (Afrikaans for "The Cat"), a section of the Castle of Good Hope, since the foundations of the first church building would not be laid until 1678.
-On January 6, 1704, the first stone church opened with a service by the Rev. Petrus Kalden.
+In 1672, services began to be held in "De Kat" (Dutch for "The Cat"), a section of the Castle of Good Hope, since the foundations of the first church building would not be laid until 1678.
+On 6 January 1704 the first stone church opened with a service by the Rev. Petrus Kalden.
 Construction cost £2,200.

 The first Afrikaner (i.e. local-born) pastor of the congregation was the Rev. Petrus van der Spuy (1746-1752).
 During the tenure of the Rev. Johannes Petrus Serrurier (1760-1802), the 1704 church was slated for expansion.
 This was completed at a cost of 4,000 and opened in 1781.
 The current pulpit, made from the best Indian wood at the cost of £708 by the sculptor Anton Anreith, was unveiled in November 1789.
 Later, the building was damaged, and the current Groote Kerk was opened in 1841.

 One of the most famous pastors in the congregation's history was the Rev. Abraham Faure, who served the congregation from 1822 to 1867.
 He showed particular interest in education, and his efforts were instrumental to founding the first local Sunday school in 1844.

-Another famous 19th-century pastor was Dr. William Robertson (Scottish minister), who came here from Swellendam.
+Another famous 19th-century pastor was Dr. William Robertson, who came here from Swellendam.